vegawidget/vegawidget/data-raw/infrastructure.md

   - an htmlwidget named “vegawidget”
   - internal package data:
       - list of version numbers: `.vega_version`
-  - public package data:
-      - `spec_mtcars` vegaspec for an mtcars scatterplot
   - files to validate the schema

 Perhaps this could be a series of documents - it remains as an exercise